erl67/battleship.js/README.md

-# You Sunk My Battleship -- <Replace with your name>
+# You Sunk My Battleship

-Name: Eric Laslo

-Pitt ID: erl67@pitt.edu

 ## Installation